Newcastle upon Tyne East and Wallsend

 Newcastle upon Tyne East and Wallsend is a constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election.

-This constituency was created in 1997, abolished in 2010, then re-established under the 2023 Periodic Review of Westminster constituencies for the 2024 general election.
+This constituency was created in 1997, abolished in 2010, then re-established under the 2023 review of Westminster constituencies for the 2024 general election.
 It is currently held by Mary Glindon of the Labour Party, who previously held the abolished constituency of North Tyneside from 2010 to 2024.

+Constituency profile

+Newcastle upon Tyne East and Wallsend is a constituency in Tyne and Wear, covering the eastern neighbourhoods of Newcastle upon Tyne (Shieldfield, Byker, Heaton, Walker and Walkergate) and the neighbouring town of Wallsend in the borough of North Tyneside.

+Newcastle upon Tyne has Roman-era origins as a fortress city and was urbanised during the Industrial Revolution as a leading centre for shipbuilding and heavy industry.
+The city's eastern suburbs have a history of coal mining and consist largely of dense terraced housing built to house industrial workers.
+Most of this area falls within the top 10% most-deprived areas in England, although the north of Heaton is generally affluent with large, semi-detached properties.
+Wallsend also has a history of shipbuilding and coal mining, and like the neighbouring areas, also has high levels of deprivation.
+The constituency's average house price is lower than the North East England average and less than half the national average.

+Residents of the constituency are younger than average; there is a large student population in the neighbourhoods near the city centre, which are close to Newcastle University and Northumbria University.
+In general, residents have average levels of education and are likely to live in private rented housing.
+Household income is low and the child poverty rate is high.
+A high proportion of residents work in the retail, accommodation and food sectors, and the percentage claiming unemployment benefits is in line with the UK-wide figure.
+White people made up 88% of the population at the 2021 census.

+At the local council level, the neighbourhoods close to the city centre are represented by Green Party councillors, the affluent north of Heaton elected Liberal Democrats and the more deprived areas of Walker, Walkergate and Wallsend elected Reform UK and Labour Party representatives.
+An estimated 56% of voters in Newcastle upon Tyne East and Wallsend supported leaving the European Union in the 2016 referendum, higher than the nationwide figure of 52%.

 History

 The constituency was created in 1997 by the merger of the bulk of the former seat of Newcastle upon Tyne East and parts of the former seat of Wallsend.

 It was represented throughout its first existence by Nick Brown of the Labour Party, who served as Government Chief Whip from 1997 to 1998 and again from 2008 to 2010.